 In this section, we evaluate the obstacle detection algorithm using real-world sensor data from Waymo Open Dataset [45].
 We first determine if the algorithm meets the safety-critical requirements proposed in this work (§IV).
 For obstacle existence fault or FN evaluation we randomly select 16 clear weather scenes from the 202 scenes in the validation dataset.
 The random downsampling was necessitated by the manual effort involved in analyzing FN candidates.
-Although the choice was random, the scenes included various scenarios, including heavy traffic, low traffic, residential with pedestrians, and city and highway driving scenarios.
+The scenes included various scenarios, including heavy to low traffic, residential with pedestrians, city and highway driving.

-Table II summarizes the LiDAR and algorithm parameters used. α{th} was set at 10° .
+Table II summarizes the parameters used. α{th} was set at 10° .
 Distance overestimation error was bounded to $10 \text{ cm} + 5\%$ of actual distance.
 The constant was chosen as a small value to keep the error bound low at close distances.
 However, since the depth perception accuracy reduces with distance an additional percentage-based threshold allows accommodation of sensor limits while having a low impact.
 A limited coverage threshold of 75% was used as a threshold for True Positive (TP) detection, chosen to parallel the strict metric for IOU from COCO Dataset [94].
 All FN candidates were analyzed manually using a visualizer provided by Bogoslavskyi and Stachniss [44].
 We enhanced the visualizer to aid the manual inspection.
-Features added include selective Ground Truth (GT) annotations and point cloud coloring based on ground-removal algorithm.
 Table III summarizes the results.

 1) GT Counts: We first determine the total number of GT in the included scenes.
 All classes, excluding road signs, were counted to yield a total of 98224.
 Obstacles closer than first beam ($R{1,c}$) on the ground, i.e., closer than D{min} are removed as per C3 in Section V-B, reducing the count of GT to 93030.
-Obstacles that do not pose a risk of collision, determined using the open-source tools provided by Bansal et al. [88], are also removed, leaving 7565 obstacles that must be detected to meet safety-critical requirements.
+Obstacles that do not pose a risk of collision are also removed (§IV-B), leaving 7565 obstacles.